eslint/eslint/docs/src/rules/no-inner-declarations.md

 ## Rule Details

-This rule requires that function declarations and, optionally, variable declarations be in the root of a program, or in the root of the body of a function, or in the root of a class static block in non-strict code.
-This rule doesn't report function declarations if code is in strict mode (code with `"use strict"` tag or ESM modules).
+This rule requires that function declarations and, optionally, variable declarations be in the root of a program, or in the root of the body of a function, or in the root of the body of a class static block.

 ## Options